shitcodebykaushik/linux_tut/Networking/Base.md

 # Google Dorking
 Crawlers discover content through various means it acts as a virus and look for the data on thee internet .

+# tmux
+ - Tmux this will launch the tmux session in the system .
+ - tmux (short for terminal multiplexer) is a powerful tool that allows you to manage multiple terminal sessions from a single window.
+It is particularly useful for those who work extensively on the command line, such as system administrators and developers.
+With tmux, you can create, manage, and navigate between multiple terminal sessions easily.